tulir/mauflag/README.md

 # mauflag
 An extendable command-line argument parser for Golang.

+Use `go get maunium.net/go/mauflag` to get this package

 ## Basic usage
 A flag can have as many long or short keys as you like.
 Short keys are prefixed with one dash (`-`) whilst long keys are prefixed with two (`--`)